WiMoVE-OSS/docs/docs/setup/manual/access_point.md

 When connecting to the Wi-Fi network you just created, you should see that an interface with the name `vlan*` gets created where \* is an arbitrary number.
-The interface should disappear, after the station disconnects.
-You can check the existing interfaces with `ip l`.
+The interface should disappear after the station disconnects.
 If you do not see the interfaces, recheck that you followed the guide exactly.

 ## Setting Up FRR